Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Evaluations: Single and Multi Node

-With increasing circuit depth and gate count, we can increase the number of subcircuits to enable higher speedup.
+We can increase the number of subcircuits with increasing circuit lengths to enable higher speedup.
 However, to maintain a high simulation accuracy for the realistic error rates, \qtree limits the maximum number of subcircuits.
-For example, to simulate \texttt{QFT\_14} that has 472 gates with a 0.1\% gate error rate, \qtree partitions the input circuit into seven subcircuits and assigns 500 shots to the first subcircuit.
+For example, to simulate \texttt{QFT\_14} with 472 gates with a 0.1\% gate error rate, \qtree partitions the input circuit into seven subcircuits and assigns 500 shots to the first subcircuit.
 This results in a theoretical maximum speedup of 3.53$\times$.
-As shown in Figure~\ref{speedup:qft}, \qtree provides 3.21$\times$ speedup for \texttt{QFT\_14}, which is close to the theoretical maximum speedup.
-This indicates that the benefits of circuit partition and state reuse are higher than the overhead in creating copies for subcircuits.
+As shown in Figure~\ref{speedup:qft}, \qtree provides 3.21$\times$ speedup for \texttt{QFT\_14}, close to the theoretical maximum speedup.
+This indicates that the benefits of circuit partition and state reuse are higher than the overhead in creating copies for the subcircuit.

-The circuits with large width and small depth can not be partitioned into multiple subcircuits.
-Also, the intermediate state transfer overhead for the high width subcircuit is significantly higher than circuits with a smaller width.
+Circuits with large widths and short lengths cannot be partitioned into multiple subcircuits.
+Also, the intermediate state transfer overhead for the high-width subcircuit is significantly higher than for circuits with a smaller width.
 These two factors result in lower speedups for such benchmarks.
-For example, the \texttt{BV} circuits in Figure~\ref{speedup:bv} can only be partitioned into 2 subcircuits.
-They show a speedup of 1.61$\times$-1.89$\times$.
-Table~\ref{table:simulation-time} shows the simulation time of three medium-scale circuits (18-20 qubits).
+For example, the \texttt{BV} circuits in Figure~\ref{speedup:bv} can only be partitioned into two subcircuits.
+The resulting average speedup for \texttt{BV} circuits is 1.77$\times$.
+Table~\ref{table:simulation-time} shows the simulation time of three circuits with 18 to 20 qubits, showcasing the potential time savings of \qtree for medium-scale circuits.

-Figure~\ref{speedup:heatmap} summarizes the speedups with respect to both the circuit width and the gate count.
-From Figure~\ref{speedup:heatmap}, we observe that the main challenge of \qtree simulator is the relatively low speedups for circuits with high width and low depth, i.e. square circuits.
-However, square circuits have high fidelity on NISQ hardware.
-The real challenge is when we want to study how noise impacts the fidelity of circuits with higher depth.
-Circuits with large depth are significantly more prone to errors and noise, studying the effect of noise methodically becomes hard.
-Simulating quantum circuits with parametric noise can help us better understand the impact of noise on fidelity.
-Unfortunately, simulating high-depth circuits on a conventional quantum simulator is slow.
-For example, the baseline simulator takes around 46 minutes to simulate a medium-size 20-qubit \texttt{QFT} circuit for 32,000 shots, whereas \qtree solves this problem 2.88$\times$ faster compared to baseline simulations.
+Figure~\ref{fig:speedups} shows speedups of \qtree for benchmark circuits.
+Notably, \qtree faces its primary challenge in achieving significant speedups for square circuits with high width and short length, despite their high fidelity on NISQ hardware.
+The real hurdle arises when studying noise effects on longer circuits, where error susceptibility increases substantially.
+Simulating such circuits with parametric noise can enhance our understanding of the impact of noise on fidelity.
+However, conventional quantum simulators struggle with the slow simulation of high-length circuits.
+For instance, simulating the 20-qubit \texttt{QFT} circuit for 32,000 shots takes approximately 46 minutes with the baseline simulator, whereas \qtree achieves a speedup of 2.89$\times$ compared to baseline.